Experiences for the Beer Enthusiast!

 8. Mike’s Brewery

-For an off-the-beaten-track brewery well worth visiting, check out Mike’s Brewery in the Taranaki region.
+For an off-the-beaten-track brewery well worth visiting, check out Mike’s Brewery in New Plymouth.
 A brewery tour will show you the ins and outs of an organic brewery, as well as plenty of tasters along the way.
 They also have a tasting room, cafe and brewery shop so you can take home some souvenirs.

 Location: New Plymouth, Taranaki, North Island.